City from the Air

 City by night.
 Stockton Penisular center top.
 Stockton Bridge in distance.

 Stockton, viewed north.
 Fullerton Cove top right.
-The beach is eroding where the peninsula thins, due to a century of starvation from the harbour's breakwaters that have sent material from harbour silt outflows deeper into the sea, and the arrested northward migration of sand along the coast, from beach to beach.
+The beach is eroding where the peninsula thins, due to a century of starvation from the harbour's breakwaters that have sent material from harbour silt outflows deeper into the sea, and arrested the northward migration of sand along the coast from beach to beach.

 The Hunter River curves west (at left).
 And Walsh Island (center) connects to Kooragang Island, site of a future coal loader that will make the small city the world's highest capacity coal exporter.